 - El-Hazard: The Magnificent World: Subverted that while Jinnai sabotages a sign to get the heroes going onto a dangerous path, Mr. Fujisawa knows all along they are taking the tough path, but takes it anyway because he relishes the challenge.

 - In Magical Play, Zucchini switches a sign with arrows pointing to "Town" and "Desert."
 However, since the sign was one large board, he does this by flipping it upside down, words and all.
 The main characters still fall for it.

-- In Ranma ˝, Ranma and Genma travel back in time, switching the arrows pointing to Jusenkyo so their past selves will go the wrong way.
-Happosai sabotages the attempt by reversing them again.
+- In the Ranma ½ anime, Ranma, Genma and Happōsai travel back in time.
+Happōsai reverses a sign pointing to Jusenkyō so the past selves will go the wrong way.
+But a bag thrown by past Genma reverses it again.
 It wouldn't have worked anyway, because the whole thing takes place inside Ranma's dream.

 - Bashin and Striker do this in ep.
 11 of Battle Spirits Shonen Toppa Bashin to try and lure My Sunshine to the Battle Spirits Center.

 - Transformers Cybertron: Ransack does this in episode 15, "Detour."

 - Reggie does this to Richie on a ski trail in one Richie Rich comic.
 The twist is that the wind has already blown the arrows around, so Reggie actually sends Richie down the right trail and himself down the dangerous slope.